craftworkgames/MonoGame.Extended/README.md

 CLI:

     dotnet add package MonoGame.Extended

+To get access to the `develop` branch and pull-requests as packages add the private feed: `https://www.myget.org/F/lithiumtoast/api/v3/index.json` and be sure to include pre-releases when searching.

 Once you've installed one or more of the main packages you might also want to install the Content Pipeline extensions.